On the fragility of periodic tori for families of symplectic twist maps: Introduction and main results

+{The first result (Theorem \ref{teo 1}) will investigate, for fixed $(m,n)\in \Z^d\times \N^*$ with $m$ and $n$ coprime, the ``{size}'' of the set of parameters $\eps\in \R$ for for which the corresponding perturbed map in the symplectically deformed family admits a {Lipschitz} Lagrangian $(m,n)$-periodic graph.
+As far as the regularity of the the perturbing potential is concerned, we will assume that it admits a holomorphic extension to $\C^d$.\\ }

+In the second result (Theorem \ref{teo 2}), we will be interested in the ``rigidity'' of completely integrable symplectic twist maps (see Example \ref{exCI}), proving that any symplectic deformation by a non-constant potential cannot preserve integrability or part of it (we will provide a precise description of this ``trace'' of integrability that guarantess rigidity).
+The regularity assumptions on the perturbing potential will be relaxed (if compared to Theorem \ref{teo 1}), not requiring any analyticity assumption.\\

-\subsection{Main Results I: on the fragility of periodic tori}
+\subsubsection{\bf Main Results I: on the fragility of periodic tori}

-Let us state our first main result concerning the possible existence and persistence of Lagrangian $(m,n)$-periodic tori -- for a given $(m, n)\in \Z^d\times\N^*$ with $m$ and $n$ coprime -- in the case of a $1$-parameter family of symplectic twist maps, obtained by perturbing the generating function of a given map by a potential (sometimes this is called {\it perturbation in the sense of Ma\~n\'e}).
+Let us state our first main result concerning the possible existence and persistence of Lagrangian $(m,n)$-periodic tori -- for a given $(m, n)\in \Z^d\times\N^*$ with $m$ and $n$ coprime -- in the case of a $1$-parameter family of symplectic twist maps, obtained as symplectic deformations by a potential, as defined in \eqref{dpcm18ott}.
 We remark that our maps will satisfy suitable non-degeneracy and regularity assumptions ({\it i.e.}, analyticity, see definition \ref{Danaly}), but no extra dynamical requirement will be imposed.\\